 Faux leather leggings have been a fashion trend for several years (seriously I was discussing the style merits 0f faux leather leggings back in 2016) and they don't seem to be going away any time soon.
+In fact, I originally write this post in 2018 and am updating it for 2021 as faux leather leggings are still stylish.
 But what to wear with leather leggings, be they real or faux?
-Below I share how to style faux leather leggings, with a focus on the styles of faux leather leggings from Spanx.
+Below I share how to style faux leather leggings for a range of personal style aesthetics and clothing sizes.

 How to Style Faux Leather Leggings